wp-plugins/piwigomedia/readme.txt

 4. Make your image selection.
 5. Insert image selection into the post.

+or use shortcodes.

 = Which versions of Piwigo are supported? =

 The latest tested Piwigo version is 2.4.3.

 = Which browsers are supported? =

-Only Firefox 14 and Chrome 21 were tested but there should be compatibility for browsers that support jQuery.
+Only Firefox 14 and Chrome 23 were tested but there should be compatibility for browsers that support jQuery.

 == Screenshots ==

 1. PiwigoMedia's main window

 == Changelog ==
+= 1.1.2 =
+* update: Fixed full image urls.
+* update: Disabled PiwigoMedia's Widget as it was causing issues on some installations.
+* update: pwg-gallery shortcode now has links to xxlarge image and image name is displayed in info box.

+= 1.1.1 =
+* new: pwg-gallery shortcode.
+This shortcode uses Galleria JS library (http://galleria.io/) to display Piwigo categories as inline galleries.
+* update: curl requests are now configured to bypass peer verification.
+This solves the problem with self-signed certificates.

+= 1.1.0 =
+* new: WP shortcodes are now available: pwg-image and pwg-category.
+* new: PiwigoMedia Widget.
+Display Piwigo images inside a widget.
+This is an EXPERIMENTAL feature and it's very basic at the moment.

 = 1.0.1 =
 * update: fix to pwm_curl_get().
 Some users were experiencing problems with the query built inside this function.
 * update: permission check now relies on the user being logged on.